giovannapp/Vehicle-to-Grid-extension-optimal-DSS/README.md

 The original paper finds *where to install* DSSs and *how big* to make them, treating storage as a capital investment.
 This V2G extension flips the question:

-> **"How much should we pay EV owners for grid services, and which EVs should we aggregate at which buses, to replace what dedicated DSSs would have done — at lower total cost?"**
+> **"How much should we pay EV owners for grid services, and which EVs should we aggregate at which buses, to replace what dedicated DSSs would have done:  at lower total cost?"**

 This reframes the optimization from a **placement + sizing problem** into a **pricing + aggregation + scheduling problem**.